lrauhockey/dividendcalc/README.md

 Sorry why re-write what someone did...
 On the copied spreadsheet you need to make sure you do step 3 (share your spreadsheet with your ID)

+Note sto.py is something i need to figure out what to do with (why its still here)

 Things for me to do..
 Add stuff like get future dividend information from dividend history Error Handling